Understanding psychologically impairing conditions is vital. Depression and burnout are similar but distinct entities.

 Exhaustion comprises physical fatigue and emotional depletion with slow recuperation and unresolved emotional dissonance.
 Appetite and sleep undergo a roller-coaster pattern.
 The sufferer is unhappy but not usually depressed.

 Depersonalization is the sensation of unreality about oneself or the environment.
 It occurs under extreme stress or fatigue.
-Such tension is dissident and potentially trauma-inducing.
+Such tension is potentially trauma-inducing.
 Cynicism about the sincerity of others and one’s competence organize into numbing attitudes, judgments, and demoralizing criticisms.
 Overwhelming stress leads to ongoing physical and emotional withdrawal.
 For example, frequent absenteeism may show the distancing of burnout.

 A diminished sense of personal effectiveness accompanies feeling a loss of control in one’s job.
 With this, those self-identified as burned out feel increasingly incapable of thinking clearly, problem-solving, and taking action.